UCL-Biosciences/2025-11-03-Biosciences/index.md

 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
 venue: "UCL"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "various (detailed below)"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "various UCL Bloomsbury rooms (detailed below)"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 flag_in_person: "true"    # Provide "true" to include text in the general information, stressing the workshop is in-person attendance only.
 country: "gb"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "english"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
-latitude: ""        # decimal latitude of workshop venue (use https://www.latlong.net/)
+latitude: false        # decimal latitude of workshop venue (use https://www.latlong.net/)
-longitude: ""       # decimal longitude of the workshop venue (use https://www.latlong.net)
+longitude: false       # decimal longitude of the workshop venue (use https://www.latlong.net)
 humandate: "Nov-Dec 2025"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "#"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
 startdate: 2025-11-05      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01